Visiting Montepulciano

 1. Pappardelle al Cinghiale: This dish is made with wide ribbons of pasta, typically pappardelle, and a sauce made from wild boar.

-2. Pici al Sugo d’Agnello: This dish is a type of handmade spaghetti, similar to thick spaghetti, served with a lamb sauce.
+2. Pici al Sugo d’Agnello: This dish is handmade, similar to thick spaghetti, served with lamb sauce.

 3. Tagliatelle al Tartufo: This dish is made with thin ribbons of pasta, typically tagliatelle, and a sauce made with truffles, which are found in the surrounding hills.